ubiqsecurity/ubiq-dotnet/README.md

                 .FirstOrDefault();
 ```

-## UbiqConfiguration object
+## Configuration file

-### Event Reporting

-The **EventReporting** section contains values to control how often the usage is reported.
+A sample configuration file is shown below.
+The configuration is in JSON format.
+The <b>event_reporting</b> section contains values to control how often the usage is reported.

-- **WakeInterval** indicates the number of seconds to sleep before waking to determine if there has been enough activity to report usage
+- <b>wake_interval</b> indicates the number of seconds to sleep before waking to determine if there has been enough activity to report usage
-- **MinimumCount** indicates the minimum number of usage records that must be queued up before sending the usage
+- <b>minimum_count</b> indicates the minimum number of usage records that must be queued up before sending the usage
-- **FlushInterval** indicates the sleep interval before all usage will be flushed to server.
+- <b>flush_interval</b> indicates the sleep interval before all usage will be flushed to server.
-- **TrapExceptions** indicates whether exceptions encountered while reporting usage will be trapped and ignored or if it will become an error that gets reported to the application
+- <b>trap_exceptions</b> indicates whether exceptions encountered while reporting usage will be trapped and ignored or if it will become an error that gets reported to the application
-- **TimestampGranularity** indicates the how granular the timestamp will be when reporting events.
+- <b>timestamp_granularity</b> indicates the how granular the timestamp will be when reporting events.
 Valid values are
   - "NANOS"
     // DEFAULT: values are reported down to the nanosecond resolution when possible
   - "MILLIS"